wjcarpenter/gvoice-sms-takeout-xml/README.md

 It can otherwise be tedious to look through various input files to try to figure out where things have gone sideways.
 This info is not dumped by default because most people will not need it.
 It's there as an additional concise source of information if you need it.

+NOTE: The dumped data tends to use single quote marks.
+If you copy and paste that into the JSON contacts file, be sure to switch them to double quote marks.